HVAC and Asbestos Risk in the Military

 When not abbreviated, HVAC refers to heating, ventilation, air conditioning, and refrigeration mechanics and installers.
 HVAC technicians in the military work mostly on military bases, training facilities, specialized electronics, and food equipment.
 Veterans or servicemembers of HVAC industries also have a high risk of encountering airborne hazards like asbestos on the job.
 Learn a simple assessment to analyze risk for asbestos exposure before any HVAC project.

 Risk Assessments for HVAC Mechanics

 When manufacturers reinforce their materials and products with asbestos, it’s virtually impossible for anyone to see and detect it with the naked eye.
-HVAC workers can perform a risk assessment by asking themselves a few questions about the infrastructure before any project.
+HVAC workers can perform a risk assessment test by asking themselves a few questions about the infrastructure before any project.

 - Was the building constructed before 2019?
 This was when the government finally banned most use of asbestos in products and materials.
 A partial ban was enacted in 1989.

 - What materials will you be working with/around?
 HVAC products that may contain asbestos are heating ducts, connectors, and ventilation systems.
 Additionally, veterans or servicemembers in this industry may also have to deal with contaminated paint, cement, floor and ceiling tiles, gaskets, pipes, roofing, and adhesives.